 Business is down in boxing and the sport’s powerbrokers are taking notice.
-There’s at least a whisper of a hint of recognition among them that big things are needed in the coming year.
+There’s at least a whisper of a hint of recognition among them that big things are needed in the coming year to save boxing.
 Those big things will require at least a minimal level of cooperation among rival business entities.
 There’s hope now that common sense may prevail next year in boxing as it battles back from the devastating effects of the Covid-19 virus.

 Here’s a list of reasonably doable major fights– one per month– that could rebuild and fortify boxing.